alliander-opensource/ospo-code-scanner/PROJECT_GOVERNANCE.md

 # Project Governance

 The basic principle is that decisions are based on consensus.
-If this decision making process takes too long or a decision is required, the technical steering committee committee has the authority to make a decision.
+If this decision making process takes too long or a decision is required, the Technical Steering Committee has the authority to make a decision.

 ## Technical Steering Committee